View the current warnings for New South Wales

 - Winds

-- Southerly 20 to 25 knots, reaching up to 30 knots in the late afternoon.
+- Northeasterly 15 to 20 knots, reaching up to 25 knots offshore during the afternoon and evening.

 - Seas